-Home Energy Assistance Program (HEAP) (also called 'Regular HEAP' or 'State HEAP') - is a federally funded program designed to help income-eligible Ohioans with their winter heating bills.
-The program runs from July I to May 31 each year.
-Customers at or below 175% of the Federal Poverty Guidelines (FPG) receive a benefit in the form of a direct payment toward their energy heating bill.
-HEAP benefits are typically credited directly towards the eligible customer's energy heating bill beginning in the month of January.
-A customer application may be completed at the Local Delegate Agency, in the online portal, or via the mail.
-The benefit amount depends on funding received from the U.S. Department of HHS, household poverty level, household main heating source, household location, if someone in the home is disabled or if the household is enrolled in the Percentage of Income Payment Plan (PIPP) Plus.
+Home Energy Assistance Program (HEAP) (also called "Regular HEAP") - is a federally funded program designed to help income-eligible Ohioans with their winter heating bills.
+The program runs from July I to May 31 this year.
+Clients at or below 175% of the Federal Poverty Guidelines (FPG) receive a benefit in the form of a direct payment toward their main heating account.
+HEAP benefits are typically credited directly towards the eligible client's energy heating bill beginning in the month of January.
+The benefit amount depends on funding received from the U.S. Department of Health and Human Services, household poverty level, household main heating source, household location, if someone in the home is disabled, if a person in the home is 60 years of age or older, or if the household is enrolled in the Percentage of Income Payment Plan Plus (PIPP).

-Winter Crisis Program (WCP) (also called 'Emergency HEAP' or E-HEAP) - provides a benefit once per heating season to an income-eligible customer's main and/or electric accounts.
-Customers must apply in person at the Local Delegate Agency for WCP.
-Eligible customers are those at or below 175% of the Federal Poverty Guidelines.
-The benefit can be used by eligible households that are disconnected (or have a pending disconnection notice), need to establish new service, need to pay to transfer service or have 25% (or less) of bulk fuel supply remaining.
-The program can also assist with fuel tank placement, fuel tank testing and furnace repair.
-WCP operates November 1 to March 31 each year.
-Customers with a current medical certificate on file with their utility are ineligible to receive WCP assistance until the medical certificate protection expires.
+Winter Crisis Program (WCP) (also called "Emergency HEAP" or "E-HEAP") - is part of HEAP that provides a benefit once per heating season to an income-eligible Ohioan's main heating and/or electric accounts.
+Clients must apply in person at the local Energy Assistance Provider (EAP) for WCP.
+Eligible clients are those at or below 175% of the FPG who are disconnected (or have a pending disconnection notice), need to establish new service, need to pay to transfer service, or have 25% (or less) of a bulk fuel supply remaining.
+The program can also assist with fuel tank placement, fuel tank testing and heating system repair.
+As a last resort, electric portable space heaters may be provided.
+The program operates from November I to March 3I each year.
+Clients with a current medical certificate on file with their utility are ineligible to receive WCP assistance until the medical certificate protection expires.

-Summer Crisis Program (SCP) (also called 'Summer Cooling') - provides a benefit once per cooling season to an income-eligible customer's electric bill and/or for the purchase of fans and air conditioners.
-Customers must apply in person at the Local Delegate Agency for SCP.
-Eligible customers are those at or below 175% of the Federal Poverty Guidelines, have a household member over the age of 60 and/or a household member has a documented medical condition requiring air conditioning.
-The SCP begins July 1 and ends August 31 each year.
+Summer Crisis Program (SCP) (also called "Summer Cooling") - is part of HEAP that provides a benefit once per cooling season to an income-eligible Ohioan's electric bill, and/or for the purchase of fans and air conditioners.
+Clients must have an appointment with the local EAP for SCP.
+Eligible clients are those at or below 175% of the FPG with a household member over the age of 60 and/or a household member with a documented medical condition, a COVID-19 diagnosis, a disconnect notice, have been shut off, or are trying to establish new service on their electric bill or require air conditioning.
+This year the program operated July 1 to September 30, 2020.